acmdas/barfield/appearances.md

 >¹ This important little piece of history will be found most effectively summarized at the beginning of Bk.
 III of Professor C. S. Lewis’s *English Literature in the Sixteenth Century*.
 Clarendon Press, 1954.

->²From Schiller’s *Die Götter Griechenlands*: ‘Unconscious of the joy she bestows, never transported by her own glory, never aware of the spirit that directs her, never blest through my blessedness, without feeling even for the honour of her artist—as with the dead stroke of a clock’s pendulum she—disgodded Nature—slavishly obeys the law of gravity.’
+>² From Schiller’s *Die Götter Griechenlands*: ‘Unconscious of the joy she bestows, never transported by her own glory, never aware of the spirit that directs her, never blest through my blessedness, without feeling even for the honour of her artist—as with the dead stroke of a clock’s pendulum she—disgodded Nature—slavishly obeys the law of gravity.’

->³*Ode to Dejection*.
+>³ *Ode to Dejection*.

 # XX<br/>FINAL PARTICIPATION